David Jurgens

 I have the easiest time working with technically-oriented students, who already have good programming skills.
 You will typically be paired with a PhD student who can serve as an extra mentor and answer your questions.
 For some exceptionally strong students, we can try to get you a project all to yourself, but this usually requires you having done research prior.
 Occasionally, for bigger projects, I might pair you with another undergrad so you get to be your own research team.

 As a undergrad, you will be expected to join our group's research meetings.
-I typically also try to meet undergrads twice per week for short meetings so I can provide more rapid feedback and keep the ball rolling; it's a lot easier to course correct every few days than once per week.
+During the school year, we'll typically have one meeting a week that is also with the project's co-supervisor (a PhD student or postdoc).
+During the summer, I typically also try to meet undergrads twice per week for short meetings so I can provide more rapid feedback and keep the ball rolling; it's a lot easier to course correct every few days than once per week.

 Non-PhD External Students not at the University of Michigan